gabecampb/gabecampb.github.io/docs/home.md

 ## Piculet

-This bytecode was a project that I was working on between September 2018 to January 2023.
-I started it while in high school and eventually abandoned it to work on my current instruction set, which performs much faster and is better designed.
+This bytecode was a project that I worked on for several years.
+I eventually abandoned it to work on my current instruction set, which performs much faster and is better designed.

 The repo for the project is <a href="https://github.com/gabecampb/piculet">here</a>.
 Most importantly, the